joaomcoelho/InventoryManager/README.md

         "reason" : "Dropped in the floor"
     }
 ```

 * Update the stock.
-The stock of Tuna is currently 900 units I want to update it to 920.
+The stock of Tuna from batch with "2021-03-22" is currently 900 units I want to update it to 920.
 ```json
     {
         "productId" : 13,